NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 ## Approach and Plan

-1. Acquire proficiency in 3DSlicer environment.
+- [x] Acquire proficiency in 3DSlicer environment.
-2. Evaluate AR o VR for project #2.
+- [x] Evaluate AR o VR for project #2.
-2.1.
-Assess the perfomance of trackers and/or markers.
+- [x] Assess the perfomance of trackers and/or markers.
-2.2.
-Review 3DSlicers' support for AR and VR headsets in the market.
+- [x] Review 3DSlicers' support for AR and VR headsets in the market.

 ## Progress and Next Steps

-###### Project #1: 'Software for orthognathic surgical planning'
+## Project #1: 'Software for orthognathic surgical planning'

 SlicerCMF (CranioMaxiloFacial app) was preliminary evaluated, capabilities and examples look promising (Thanks JC!)

-###### Project #2: 'Augmented reality for patient-specific implant surgery'
+## Project #2: 'Augmented reality for patient-specific implant surgery'

 SlicerVR was considered.
 Our roadmap:
   - Focus on spine surgery (worst-case scenario).